davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 ### Discussion

-In summary, the integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the pre-eruption depth of the Crystal Knob xenoliths.
+The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the pre-eruption depth of the Crystal Knob xenoliths.
 For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-15 km within the mantle lithosphere.
 These depths must be greater than 30 km, the depth to the Moho, and less than 60-90 km based on the composition-dependent lower limit of the spinel stability field.
+Ca-in-olivine barometry largely confirms these constraints but provides little added information within these broad boundaries.

 Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of